MartinSpendl/ML-reproducibility-challenge-23/README.md

 This is the code for the reproducibility of parts of the paper:
 [_Pre-Train Your Loss: Easy Bayesian Transfer Learning with Informative Priors_](https://openreview.net/forum?id=ao30zaT3YL).

-The code inside folder `BayesianTransferLearning` is copied from the authors GitHub, but adjusted for replicating the results.
+The code inside folder `BayesianTransferLearning` is copied from the authors [GitHub](https://github.com/hsouri/BayesianTransferLearning), but adjusted for replicating the results.
+(THIS CODE BELONGS TO THE AUTHORS).

 ## Installation